How to Merge Duplicate Salesforce Contacts, Accounts, Leads, Opportunities, and Other Record Types

 - Exclusions — By default, Insycle skips any duplicate group containing more than 5 records—this prevents overly broad matching criteria from accidentally merging unrelated records.
 You can adjust this threshold up to 100 records per group.

-2) Fields tab — This is where you control which field values end up in the master record after the merge.
+The Fields tab is where you control which field values end up in the master record after the merge.
 By default, Insycle keeps the master record's values and fills any empty fields with values from the most recently updated duplicate.
 You can override this on a field-by-field basis for any fields that need special handling.
 See the Field Data Retention Reference below for all available criteria and conditions.

 Step 4 is where you preview and apply your merge changes.
 It operates in two modes: